Inwood Hill Park: Geography

-Fauna and Flora
+Fauna and flora

+One of the earliest known records of the flora of Inwood was recorded by W. W. Denslow, then a resident of Inwood, around 1863.
+The Torrey Botanical Society, newly formed in 1867, noted several orchid species growing on the west slopes of a ridge in Inwood, as well as around Spuyten Duyvil, including a small colony of Tipularia discolor, that the group scrupulously cared for.
+Denslow also recorded two uncommon species of Habenaria in the salt marshes around Inwood.

+The forest of Inwood Hill Park is within a region once designated as an oak-chestnut forest.
+Due to the demise of the American chestnut due to chestnut blight, the forest composition has altered drastically since 1917 and is now oak-hickory dominated.

 The area of the park along the Harlem River includes Muscota Marsh, one of Manhattan's last remaining natural salt marshes, the other being Smuggler's Cove, which attracts large numbers of waterbirds.
 These waterfowl can be studied further via educational programs held at the Nature Center at the north end of the property.
-Mallards, Canada geese and ring-billed gulls are year-round residents, using both the water and the nearby lawns and ballfields.
+Mallards, Canada geese and ring-billed gulls are year-round residents, using both the water and the nearby lawns and ball fields.
 Many wading birds and waterfowl pass through on the spring and fall migrations, and herons and cormorants often spend the summer.
-Also in the salt marsh can be found fish, mollusks and crustaceans among the cordgrass and bulrushes which can tolerate both salt and fresh water.
+The salt marsh is also home to many fish, mollusks, and crustaceans which live among the cordgrass and bulrushes, which can tolerate both salt and fresh water.

 The woods support a wide variety of birds, including common species such as blue jays and cardinals, as well as wild turkeys.
 Birds of prey that breed in the park include red-tailed hawks and owls.
 A five-year project that began in summer 2002 attempted to reintroduce the bald eagle to Manhattan using hacking boxes in the park and eaglets brought in from the Midwest.
 In the first summer, three of the four introduced eaglets fledged successfully; three or four fledged each year of the program.
 The nesting structure was removed in 2009.

 Animals found in the park include Eastern and meadow voles, red-bellied salamanders, southern flying squirrels, opossums, white-footed deer mice, and cottontail rabbits, as well as the expected eastern grey squirrels and raccoons.
 Foxes were also once residents, but the increasing number of coyotes spotted in Central Park and in the Bronx's Van Cortlandt Park may account for the foxes' apparent current absence.

-Though the park does not support large wild mammals, the local wildlife does include raccoons and skunks as well as the usual city rodents.
-Both locals and people from outside the neighborhood fish from the riverbank at the north end of the park.
+Although the park does not support large wild mammals, the local wildlife does include raccoons and skunks as well as rodents typical to large urban areas.
+Residents and non-residents alike hunt for fish from the riverbank at the north end of the park.

 The park has both native and invasive plant species.
 While the presence of plant life is obvious, the fauna may not be as revealing.